rust-lang/rust/text/0000-erfc-post-build-contexts.md

 attributes to be registered in Cargo.toml, but we don't find this necessary)

+A crate may only define a single post-build context.

 ## Cargo integration

 Alternative post-build contexts need to integrate with cargo.